Jalonzpa/python/README.md

 # Python

 ## Cryptocalc
 I don't know if I did this correctly.
-My maths are a bit shady, so don't depend on it too much
+My maths are a bit shady, so don't depend on it too much.

 ## Dieroll
 Rolls an amount of dice.
 Whatever you want.
 Flexible.